eturea/Receipts-for-YNAB-site/privacy.md

 - **Right to Opt-Out of Sale:** We do not sell personal information
 - **Right to Non-Discrimination:** We do not discriminate based on exercise of privacy rights

-To exercise these rights, contact us at support@ynabreceipts.app.
+To exercise these rights, contact us at receiptsforynab.app@gmail.com.

 ---